FUNDAMENTAL CONCEPTS IN SOCIAL PSYCHOLOGY WITH RESEARCH METHODS - 2023/4

 - Critical evaluation essay

 Through successful completion of both assignments students will demonstrate that they have mastered all learning outcomes.
-The assessments have been designed to allow students to take feedback from the first summative assessment and apply it to the second summative assessment.
 The first summative assessment focuses more on assessing LOs 2-4 and is more narrow in scope.
-The second summative assessment assess LOs 1-5, and asks students to integrate all of the knowledge (e.g., theoretical, historical, methodological) and skills (critical analysis, scientific writing, argumentation) they have developed across the course in answer to an essay question on Social Psychology.
+The second summative assessment assess LOs 1-5, and asks students to integrate all of the knowledge (e.g., theoretical, historical, methodological) and skills (critical analysis, scientific writing, argumentation) they have developed across the course to answer short-answer exam questions on Social Psychology.

 Formative assessment and feedback

 - Feedback on the essay (summative assessment 1)

 - Verbal feedback in tutorials and lectures

 - To provide students with coverage of different theories and methods to study phenomena in the social world.

 - To help students foster their critical thinking in relation to social psychological research, and to communicate this through scientific writing.

 - To examine practical applications of social psychology research in the real-world.